 PSYETA AniCare and AniCare Child models of treatment of animal abuse. http://www.psyeta.org/

-Posted by Robert L. Hanafin on Mar 3 2010, With 0 Reads, Filed under Living.
+Posted by Robert L. Hanafin on March 3, 2010, With 8872 Reads Filed under Life.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.